printablealice/knausj_talon/doc/vim.md

 # Supported VIM Features

 * motions
-* settings
 * registers
 * macros
-* folding
+* folds
 * tabs
 * splits
 * plugins
+* settings

 # VIM Plugins

-Right now plugins are sorted into their own section under `apps/linux/vim_plugins`.
+Right now plugins are sorted into their own section under `apps/linux/vim_plugins/`.
 The below is a quick summary of the more heavily tested plugins.

 ## fugitive.vim